jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These websites let you change the world today.
 Right now.

+User Feedback: Most apps and websites have a "Feedback" option.
+These buttons are not for show.
+Designers and programmers love hearing from users.
+Any (honest) problem is valuable.
+Because without it, they're stuck paying people to use their app pretending to be you.
+You can feel good about donating your feedback.
+Because it saves, tens, hundreds, to maybe millions of people from the hassle.

 [Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.

 [Common Voice:](https://voice.mozilla.org/en): Help inventors give their apps voice commands by donating your voice, anonymously, of course.
 A free voice database lets anyone improve their software.